-There are a couple of ways to get into Redland Green park, one on the St Oswald’s Road side where the track dips down into a well-groomed grassy bowl before bringing you out at the playground or you can get in on the other side via Redland Road.
+There are a couple of ways to get into Redland park childrens playground, one on the St Oswald’s Road side where the track dips down into a well-groomed grassy bowl before bringing you out at the playground or you can get in on the other side via Redland Road.

 The latter is equally as picturesque, with its tree-lined street and impressive Redland Parish church.
 The playground has a variety of play equipment including a climbing frame, swings, a witches hat-style roundabout and a zip wire.
 There’s also a bowls court, tennis court, picnic spots and giant wooden benches with carved leaves, which little ones love.

 Address: Redland Green Park, Redland, Bristol, BS6 7EH